WORDS BY PHIL LIMPRASERTWONG

 SEAN TEALE has come a long way since his earlier acting days on the award winning series, SKINS, to now playing one of the leading men on THE GIFTED.
 In this exclusive interview, the actor opens up about acting, his inspirations and what his ideal dream project would be.

-Get to know more about the British stud and find out what we can expect to see in Season 2 of The Gifted!
+Get to know more about the British actor and find out what we can expect to see in Season 2 of The Gifted!

 Who is Sean in a nutshell?